 Once a company has determined that a brand name is appropriate, the company must then decide the name that should be selected for marketing the product.
 Deciding on the appropriate brand name is often a very difficult process.
 As the chart below illustrates, there are several types of brand names among which a company can choose.

 Deciding to create a separate brand and then selecting the brand name is just one of the many challenges that companies face in making this decision.
 In response to these many challenges, some companies decide to market several products through one brand identity, which poses its own advantages and obstacles.
-The organizational chart that is revealed below shows the structural differences between companies that maintain one brand and companies that manage multiple brands.
-While it is much easier for companies to create a good structure to maintain one product, single brand companies are not able to reap the benefits associated with brand identities for particular products.
+The organizational chart that is revealed below shows the structural differences between companies that maintain one brand and companies’ multiple product management.
+While it is much easier for companies to create a good structure to maintain one product, single-brand companies are not able to reap the benefits associated with brand identities for particular products.

-Depending on what products the company is selling and a host of other features, the decision between these two structures ultimately must be made after a company analyzes features elements.
+Depending on what products the company is selling and a host of other features, the decision between these two structures ultimately must be made after a company analyzes feature elements.

 Strategy # 3 – Maintain Organization at the Top Levels of a Company